 Dr. Ralf Feyerherm

-Staff scientist at the department "Quantum Phenomena in Novel Materials".
+Staff scientist at the institute "Quantum Phenomena in Novel Materials"

 Scientific career: I studied physics at the Technical University Braunschweig, Germany, specializing on experimental solid state physics using nuclear probes.
 In my diploma work I used Mössbauer spectroscopy to study the vibrational dynamics of polymers.
 I received my Diplom (masters degree) in 1991.
 In the same year, I started my Ph.D. work at the ETH Zürich and at the Paul-Scherrer-Institute (PSI), Switzerland.
 I received my Ph.D. degree in 1995 with muon-spin rotation studies on heavy-electron superconductors.
 For my postdoc time (1996/1997) at McMaster University, Canada, I again switched the technique, now using neutron diffraction to study magnetic intermetallic compounds.
 Back to Germany in 1997, I joined the Hahn-Meitner-Institute, now Helmholtz Zentrum Berlin.
 My first research focus was neutron diffraction on molecule-based magnetic materials.
 Since the year 2000, I was engaged in the construction of the synchrotron beamline MAGS for high-resolution diffraction and x-ray resonant magnetic scattering (XRMS) at BESSY.
 Between 2005 and 2013, this beamline has been in user operation and we have performed several successful XRMS experiments on multiferroic rare-earth manganites.Publications